 Even though this feels like it should be easy, this is actually one of the trickier ones to find.
 This is because the settings on the album and photos are controlled by the person doing the posting.

-- Type 'Photos I am tagged in,' 'Photos of me,' or 'Tagged photos of me'.
+- Type "Photos I am tagged in," "Photos of me," or "Tagged photos of me" in the search bar.

 Searching for a Specific Photo